DavidWQA2017/scala1/src/main/scala/README.md

-AdvAnagrams| Finished | taking the users input the program tells the user the word with the most anagrams AdvCommonSubSq| in progress | find the largest common subsequence in two strings advPrimeNum| finished |find prime numbers from 1 million to 3million in under 2minutes advPrimeNum2| in progress |find prime numbers from 1 billion to billion in under 3minutes AdvStringManipulation| in progess | turns one string into another ArrayDuplicates| finished| finds duplicates within an array KeyboardBroken | finished | imagining that a users keyboard is broken except specfic keys , creates the longest english word possible
+AdvAnagrams| Finished | taking the users input the program tells the user the word with the most anagrams AdvCommonSubSq| in progress | find the largest common subsequence in two strings advPrimeNum| finished |find prime numbers from 1 million to 3million in under 2minutes advPrimeNum2| in progress |find prime numbers from 1 billion to 2billion in under 3minutes AdvStringManipulation| in progess | turns one string into another ArrayDuplicates| finished| finds duplicates within an array KeyboardBroken | finished | imagining that a users keyboard is broken except specfic keys , creates the longest english word possible